parhamkebria/PyNN/README.md

 > **No NumPy.
 No PyTorch.
 No TensorFlow.
 No shortcuts.**
 > Just **pure standard Python**, raw math, and a deep respect for how neural networks *actually* work.

-**PurePyNN** is a minimalist yet fully-functional neural network framework implemented using **only built-in Python modules** (`math`, `random`).
-It’s designed for learning, teaching, and understanding neural networks at their core — not for hiding them behind abstractions.
+**PurePyNN** is a minimalist yet fully functional neural network framework implemented using **only built-in Python modules** (`math`, `random`).
+It’s designed for learning, teaching, and understanding neural networks at their core.

-If you’ve ever wondered *“What is PyTorch really doing under the hood?”* — This repo is your answer.
+If you’ve ever wondered *“What is PyTorch really doing under the hood?”*, this repo is your answer.

 ---